7RU7H/Archive/Software/Operating-Systems/Windows/Active-Directory/Active-Directory-Defined.md

 ## AD Defined:

 Active Directory or Active Directory Directory Services(ADDS) is a directory service for Windows Domain Networks.
-Microsoft scalable centralised IT management, authentication and authorization framework.
-Active Directory is a domain that is centralised collection of users and machines in network, AD is run from the Domain Controll server that runs AD services.
+Microsoft scalable centralised IT management, authentication and authorisation framework.
+Active Directory is a domain that is centralised collection of users and machines in network, AD is run from the Domain Control server that runs AD services.
 Location, security and many other aspects make up a rational for a specific architecture of forests, trees, domains and the organisation units are each connected and how they are allowed to interact.

 AD Components:
 1. Domain Controllers - Windows 2000-20* server with ADDS installed